assain/Dummy-Rails-Cookie-App/README.md

 * Enter git branch -a to see both the branches from your terminal, and checkout read-6-0-cookies-with-5-2-Stable-checkout and run the server.

 * Don't forget to switch branches/rails-versions correctly in the rails repo.

+* To enable use_cookies_with_metadata in Rails 6 do a rails app:update and uncomment the config or change load_defaults to 6.0 in application.config.